rochaussee/Webex_Organizational_Contacts/README.md

    Copy the necessary authentication elements (as explained above) with the corresponding ones from your environment.

-2. **Replace the private key and certificate by the ones that you have generated/signed:**
+2. **Replace the private key and certificate by the ones you have generated/signed:**

    Copy the "your_cert_key.key" and "your_signed_cert.pem" files in the "certs" folder with the corresponding files from your environment.
    Also, modify the code according the name of your imported files at the end of the code :